Public-Data Research Monitor

 Monitoring how the Supplementary Leverage Ratio shapes large-bank Treasury holdings and balance-sheet behavior—using free public regulatory data from FFIEC Call Reports, FR Y-9C, FR Y-15, NY Fed dealer statistics, and FINRA TRACE.

-Safe-Asset Composition Shift
+Low-Headroom Safe-Asset Shift

-Covered-bank subsidiaries shifted their safe-asset mix toward Treasuries rather than Fed reserve balances.
+Low-headroom banks shifted their safe-asset mix toward Treasuries rather than Fed reserve balances.

 Family Co-Movement